splatas/flow/README.rst

 @TODO
 -----

-* At package.json change name, x-prefix and x-port
+* At package.json change name, and config